BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow Storyboard Blocks/Block_9/Keyframes.md

 - Introducing more detailed expressions on Ren's face or adding elements that further emphasize the car's interior, such as specific dashboard features or unique design elements, could increase the scene's intensity.
 - Playing with lighting and shadows inside the car could also enhance the feeling of heat and discomfort.

+### Scene 5: Ren Collapses Outside Rocket
+- **Shot Type:** Wide shot
+- **Mood:** Overwhelmed, dramatic
+- **Color Palette:** Harsh, contrasting
+- **Details for DALL-E Prompt:**
+  - Depict Ren stumbling out of Rocket, collapsing onto the asphalt.
+  - The scene should capture the dramatic moment of Ren's collapse, emphasizing his overwhelmed state against the backdrop of the car and the city environment.
+  - The car doors should be snapping shut, trapping his messenger bag inside, adding to the drama.
+  - The surrounding should contrast Ren's condition, possibly with people or elements of Santa Cruz visible in the background.

 ---